Shmeeheart/Do-not-READYOU-...README/README.md

-# Do Not READyou...READme
+# Do not READyou...READme

   ## Description
-  A comprehensive tool to create a READme for each of your future projects
+  Comprehensive generator to create a READme for any future projects

   ## License
   ![](https://img.shields.io/badge/license-GPLundefined-blue)